archit17282/archit17282.github.io/README.md

 ## Future Plans :-

-To add vaccine prefernce, functionality to add multiple pincodes, districs and state/districs suggestions instead of writing them .
+To add vaccine prefence, functionality to add multiple pincodes, districs and state/districs suggestions instead of writing them .